sourav-oss/reactjs-alert/README.md

 A simple reactjs alert component.
 To get started, try installing the reactjs-alert:

-- `npm install --save reactjs-alert`
+- `npm install --save reactjs-alert` or
 - `npm i reactjs-alert`

 ## Working Demo with example code